manikd31/opencv-scripts/README.md

 #### TODO:
+- create the model to train using PyTorch
+- finalize data-set to use
 - create a new script to train and test model outputs
-- create the model to train using PyTorch
 - create a new output window for live testing
 - complete report by November 19th